rsarakeri/e-notice-management-system/README.md

 # e-notice-management-system
 This is a simple Online notice management system for institute.We have made this in eclipse IDE used jQuery,html,css,apache

-3.1 Problem Statement
+-----Problem Statement
 In the modern society, many people have access to modern technology.
 Therefore the wall notice board is outdated and has many limitations.
 Examples of limitations: Insufficient space leading to overlapping posts.
 It is hard to know the latest posts.
 You cannot know how many people viewed your post.
 It is a wasting a time and paper also which is manual process.
 It doesn’t conform to its accessibility at anytime and anywhere.

-3.1 Aim of the Work
+----Aim of the Work
 It is not required to going at College Notice Board see information regarding any event or advertise or a message.
 The College easily posts all types of message on the notice board.
 Student can easily go through these anytime and anywhere!.
 Therefore, the need to adopt  the
 E-notice is necessary so as to digitize the normal notice board.